Skip to Main Content

 The Wine Programme

-Row on 5 holds multiple Star Wine List rankings for 2025, a consistent signal of depth and curatorial seriousness that few London restaurants at any level match.
+The restaurant holds multiple Star Wine List rankings for 2025, a consistent signal of depth and curatorial seriousness that few London restaurants at any level match.
 EP Club diners describe the list as "an absolutely titanic volume", one that carries the physical presence of a considered document rather than a perfunctory hotel list.
 The pricing is acknowledged as high, and the consensus is that it is forgivable because the passion behind the selection is evident in the range and coherence of what is offered.

-The cellar is described as among the most impressive available at a London fine dining address.
+The cellar is described as among the more impressive available at a London fine dining address.
 Oenophiles planning a serious evening should treat the list as a destination in its own right, not an afterthought to the tasting menu.
 Among London restaurants with serious wine ambitions, the comparison set narrows quickly: 104 occupies adjacent territory, and Le Manoir aux Quat' Saisons in Great Milton has long been a benchmark for cellar depth in the wider UK context.

 Where Row on 5 Sits in the London Picture

 The La Liste ranking of 89 points in 2026 and the Opinionated About Dining placement at 268th in Europe for 2025 are early-stage positioning for a restaurant that opened recently.
 Those numbers tend to move in one direction for places where the fundamentals are this strong.
 For context on what British fine dining can achieve at its ceiling, The Fat Duck in Bray, Gidleigh Park in Chagford, and Hand and Flowers in Marlow each represent different expressions of ambition at a national level.
-Row on 5 is staking a claim to sit alongside them, from within London, on one of the city's most loaded addresses.
+The restaurant is staking a claim to sit alongside them, from within London, on one of the city's most loaded addresses.

 Planning Your Visit